 This year, students helped craft a proposal to create the just-announced Ullem Family Campus Farm and Center for Sustainability, a significant new initiative to create a nationally-recognized campus farm and sustainability program.
 This generous gift will further allow our community to gain practical and applied experience in sustainable agriculture, enhance well-being and community rootedness, and contribute to global environmental solutions.

 The DePauw campus farm is in the process of applying for organic certification and currently abides by organic practices as outlined by the USDA.
 We produce everything from microgreens to 30-pound watermelons (and everything in between!).
 Tomatoes, squash, peppers, pumpkins, beets, and collard greens are some of our favorites.

-Ten percent of the harvest is donated to our local emergency food pantry and the rest is used in DePauw's Bon Appetit kitchens.
+Nearly 6,000 pounds of fresh, sustainably-grown food is harvested from the campus farm each season.
+Ten percent of this harvest is donated to our local emergency food pantry and the remaining produce is used in DePauw's Bon Appetit kitchens.

 The farm thrives with two staff members, two student interns, 20 farm volunteers, and numerous DePauw classes, athletic teams, and volunteer groups.
 We could not be successful without the generous donation of time from both our DePauw and Greencastle communities.